tddfellow/tddfellow.github.io/source/_posts/2017-03-13-build-your-own-testing-framework-part-6-test-suite-does-not-run-all-tests.markdown

 layout: post
 title: "Build Your Own Testing Framework.
 Part 6: Test Suite does not Run All Tests!"
 date: 2017-03-13 23:13:28 +0100
 description: "Welcome back to the new issue of "Build Your Own Testing Framework" series!
-When trying to implement better formatting we have discovered that some of our test suites do not run all tests!
-Today we are going to fix that and we will make sure that such test suite will fail if it didn't execute all tests."
+When trying to implement better formatting, we have discovered that some of our test suites do not run all tests!
+Today we are going to fix that, and we will make sure that such test suite will fail if it didn't execute all tests."
 comments: true
 categories:
 - build-your-own-testing-framework